Key Metrics for eCommerce Performance Analysis

 • Resource allocation

-Regular e commerce analysis helps you track progress toward marketing goals.
-It also helps teams make faster decisions, align on priorities, and improve the next campaign.
+Regular e commerce analysis tracks progress toward marketing goals.
+It helps teams make faster decisions, align on priorities, and improve future campaigns.

 Attribution Models and ROI

-Tracking ROI across channels helps refine strategy and spending.
-For example, when paid search brings new customers but email closes the sale, you can fund both steps and still lower your total cost to acquire a customer.
+Tracking ROI across channels refines strategy and spending.
+If paid search attracts new customers but email closes sales, fund both and reduce total customer acquisition costs.

-Use ecommerce analytics to connect spend, traffic, and orders in one view.
-Then use ecommerce data analytics to dig deeper by device, audience, and landing page.
-Finally, share the findings across teams so ecommerce business analytics can guide pricing, offers, and inventory.
+Use ecommerce analytics to link spend, traffic, and orders.
+Leverage ecommerce data analytics to explore device, audience, and landing page details.
+Share findings across teams so ecommerce business analytics can guide pricing, offers, and inventory.

 Key metrics to monitor